 Water isn’t the only thing the BMT has in abundance.
 If you took the time to look, the trail was full of animal life.
 Snail shells adorned the trail.
 Millipedes marched by.
 Crayfish skittered along.
 Snakes slithered.
 Butterflies perched on leaves (or salt-covered trekking poles).
 Deer foraged for food.
 The occasional bear fled in terror.
 There was one incident where a very large rattlesnake insisted it wasn’t going to give up its place in the middle of the trail.
 Several nights, we heard birds or other animals in a way I generally didn’t on the other trails I’ve hiked.

 And, of course, there were lots of other things to look at.
 Waterfalls in particular come to mind.
 An odd patch of snow in the shade in late April.
-Our early spring hike gave us no small number count of flowers.
+Our early spring hike gave us no small number of flowers.
 In several places, old chimneys and remnants of long-destroyed buildings were within sight of the trail.
 In the southern half of the Smokies, the trail followed what used to be a road, and rusted-out husks of cars sat beside the trail, long abandoned since towns were flooded by the forming of Fontana Lake.
-Even the overgrown trail had its own charm, with bright pink flowers adding color to the sea of green.
+Even the overgrown trail had its own charm, with bright pink flowers adding color to the sea of green (not to mention, the sheer absurdity of the situation).
 On a stretch of trail that was practically paved in horse manure, swarms of butterflies flitted about the droppings, preparing for the next generation of butterflies.